 To ask questions, you add custom fields to the form.
 Custom fields are available in other forms, such as when making a booking, but here they are central.

-To add custom fields, click the seedling icon, give them names, and choose their types (Fig 4).
+To add custom fields, run through the form until you reach the step where the question is wanted.
+Click the seedling icon, give them names, and choose their types (Fig 4).

 You can ask the following types of question:

 - text: a short, single-line, text field (optional or required)

 - chooser button to pick exactly one of a number of options (select one; a yes/no question is just this with two buttons, but you can have more)

 - chooser buttons to pick any number of options, including none – select multiple (optional) – or at least one – select multiple (at least one)

 - pick a point, or more than one point, on a map (this is a new type of custom field)